nuejs/nue/packages/www/docs/nuekit.md

 # Nuekit
 **The entire web ecosystem in 1MB**

-While Next.js applications can [grow to 1.4GB](/docs/migration) with hundreds of dependencies, Nuekit delivers the complete development experience in a single executable.
+While Next.js applications can [grow to 1.4GB](migration) with hundreds of dependencies, Nuekit delivers the complete development experience in a single, minuscule executable.
 Content sites, single-page applications, design systems, server routes, and database integration.
 No configuration theater, no dependency management, no framework updates that break everything.

 [complex image showing transformation from bloated Next.js to minimal Nue structure] sitemap/rss/collections

 ## Rapid application assembly
 Nuekit separates applications into structure and system layers.
 Applications contain only HTML and Markdown - the skeletal framework of your interface.
 The system layer handles design, behavior, data, and business logic.
 This separation enables assembly-line development where you combine semantic markup with prepared components.